 There have been multiple updates to the HIPA act over the past two decades, each adding new layers of protection requirements:

 The HIPAA Privacy Rule clearly defined how PHI can be used and disclosed.
 The rule set restrictions and details for the “what, when and under what circumstances” PHI can be used or disclosed.
-The main goal of this Privacy rule was to guarantee that an individual’s private health information was well protected but still exited within a system that allows the data to flow between the parties that need PHI in order to provide the best quality of healthcare to the patient.
+The main goal of this Privacy rule was to guarantee that an individual’s protected health information was well protected but still exited within a system that allows the data to flow between the parties that need PHI in order to provide the best quality of healthcare to the patient.

-Later, the HIPAA Security Rule addressed security requirements for Private Health Information that is used in electronic form.
+Later, the HIPAA Security Rule addressed security requirements for Protected Health Information that is used in electronic form.
 The Security rule set standards and guidelines intended to protect the security of electronic Protected Health Information (ePHI) and to maintain the confidentiality, integrity, and availability of ePHI.
 This is achieved by implementing proper administrative, physical, and technical safeguards within each organization.

 HIPAA Breach Notification Rule The HIPAA Breach Notification Rule was a large expansion to HIPAA that requires covered entities to notify affected individuals; HHS; and, in some cases, the media of a breach of unsecured PHI.